cspenn/figured/docs/prd.md

 * **Epic: Managing Timezone Selections**
   * As a user, I want to add new timezones to my display by searching for city names from a predefined list.
   * As a user, I want to be able to display up to 24 timezones simultaneously.
-  * As a user, I want to easily remove any displayed timezone (including my "Home" or "Current System" zone if I choose) with a simple click.
+  * As a user, I want to easily remove any displayed timezone (including my "Current System" zone if I choose) with a simple click, but the "Home" timezone should require setting a new "Home" timezone before it can be removed.
   * As a user, when I add a city, I want other major cities that are currently observing the exact same effective time (e.g., all cities in CEST) to be automatically added from the extension's known list, provided they are not already displayed and the total count does not exceed the maximum, so I get broader coverage for that time region effortlessly.
   * As a user, I want all my selected timezones, including my "Home" choice and their display order, to be saved locally and automatically reloaded when I open a new tab or restart my browser.
 * **Epic: First-Run Experience & Configuration**